-The measurement of ECLs will primarily be based on the product of the instrument's probability of default ("PD"), loss given default ("LGD"), and exposure at default ("EAD"), discounted to the reporting date.
 The main difference between Stage 1 and Stage 2 is the respective PD horizon.
-Stage 1 estimates will use a maximum of a 12-month PD while Stage 2 estimates will use a lifetime PD.
-Stage 3 estimates will continue to leverage existing processes for estimating losses on impaired loans, however, these processes will be updated to reflect the requirements of IFRS 9, including the requirement to consider multiple forward-looking scenarios.
+Stage 1 estimates use a maximum of a 12-month PD, while Stage 2 estimates use a lifetime PD.
+The main difference between Stage 2 and Stage 3 is Stage 3 is effectively the point at which there has been a default event.
+For financial assets in stage 3, entities continue to recognise lifetime ECL but now recognise interest income on a net basis.
+This means that interest income is calculated based on the gross carrying amount of the financial asset less ECL.
+Stage 3 estimates continue to leverage existing processes for estimating losses on impaired loans, however, these processes are updated to reflect the requirements of IFRS 9, including the requirement to consider multiple forwardlooking scenarios.